Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Computing a projective embedding of the Jacobian of a genus two curve

-However, there is an additional problem that comes from working in characteristic two, which is the fact that the reductions $\overline{b}_i$ of the newly found $b_i$ are all linearly dependent on the $\overline{k}_{jr}$ that we have previously computed (Subsection \ref{quadrelbs}).
-There is an intuitive reason for why this is the case, which is the following: the eigenvalues of the action of the involution $\iota$ on the elements in $\Ltwo$ are all either $1$ or $-1$, and the basis that we have chosen is the diagonalised basis with respect to these basis.
-When we reduce the elements of this basis modulo two, we see that the action of $\iota$ in the elements of these basis is trivial, which we know that it cannot possibly be the case, as we can construct elements in $\Ltwo$ that are not invariant under this action.\\
+However, working in characteristic two introduces an additional difficulty: the reductions $\overline{b}_i$ of the newly constructed elements $b_i$ turn out to be linearly dependent on the previously computed elements $\overline{k}_{jr}$.
+The underlying reason for this phenomenon is the following.
+The involution $\iota$ acts on $\Ltwo$ with eigenvalues $\pm 1$, and our chosen basis is diagonal with respect to this action.
+After reducing modulo two, the eigenvalues $1$ and $-1$ both become $1$, and therefore the action of $\iota$ on the reductions of these basis elements becomes trivial.
+This contradicts the known fact that $\Ltwo$ contains elements that are not fixed by~$\iota$.\\

-This does not imply that constructing these $\overline{b}_i$ has been in vain.
-As a matter of fact, these $\overline{b}_i$, allow us to describe partial desingularisations of Kummer surfaces in characteristic two, which will be explored in the next section in detail.
-In addition to this, we can also construct elements of the basis of $\Ltwo$ using these $b_i$.
-As the $\overline{b}_i$ can be expressed as a linear combination of elements of $\overline{k}_{jr}$, lifting these linear combinations to characteristic zero gives rise to elements of $\Ltwo$ that reduce to zero in characteristic two, and therefore, must divide a power of two.
-Following the Smith normal form procedure that has been previously described, we can construct a basis $\{v_1,\dots,v_6\}$ such that their reduction modulo two, $\overline{v}_i$, together with the $\overline{k}_{jr}$ generate the basis of $\Ltwo$ that we are looking for.
-This process and the resulting equations are computed in the notebook \texttt{Part 1}.\\
+This degeneration does not render the construction of the $\overline{b}_i$ useless.
+Indeed, the reductions $\overline{b}_i$ still play a key role in describing partial desingularisations of Kummer surfaces in characteristic two, as will be discussed in Section~\ref{PS}.
+Moreover, these elements allow us to recover additional generators of $\Ltwo$ in characteristic zero.
+Since each $\overline{b}_i$ can be written as a linear combination of the $\overline{k}_{jr}$, lifting these relations to characteristic zero produces elements of $\Ltwo$ whose reductions vanish in characteristic two and hence must be divisible by a power of two.
+Applying Algorithm~\ref{alg:basis_normalisation}, we obtain a basis $\{v_1,\dots,v_6\}$ whose reductions modulo two, together with the $\overline{k}_{jr}$, generate the desired basis of $\Ltwo$.
+The full procedure and the resulting equations are implemented in the Mathematica notebook \texttt{Part 1}.\\